Department of Education

 Application to Teacher Education

 In some programs, candidates must apply to the professional program sequence.
-Applications are available in each departmental office.
-Once the candidate’s application is complete, the program faculty will review the materials which include: a record of academic performance at UVM, evidence of superior course work, and passing scores on PRAXIS Core (or fulfillment of this requirement by one of the approved alternate options) as determined for Vermont.
+Applications are available.
+Once the candidate’s application is complete, the program faculty will review the materials which include: a record of academic performance at UVM, evidence of superior course work, and passing scores on PRAXIS Core (or fulfillment of this requirement by one of the approved alternate options) as determined by the State Standards Board in Vermont.
 In some programs, students are required to complete this application and gain acceptance before being eligible to enroll in the professional education courses.

 All licensed educators in Vermont are required to participate in a minimum of 60 hours of practicum and 13 weeks of student teaching (internship), with 2 weeks in "full-responsibility" for the classroom.
-Placement in practicums and internships are dependent on successful progress through the program benchmarks including content area course work, GPA, required state assessments, and positive results on the Professional Attributes and Dispositions Assessment (PADA).
+Placement in practicums and internships are dependent on successful progress through the program benchmarks (e.g., content area course work, GPA, Dispositions Rubric).

 Teacher Assessment–Demonstration of core competencies and content knowledge